wfjvdham/python-course/09_OOP/README.md

 ## Concepts

-- **Encapsulation** each object keeps its state (variables/ attributes) inside a class together with some functionalities that are typical for this object
+- **Encapsulation** each object keeps its state inside a class together with some functionalities that are typical for this object
 - **Abstraction** hiding unnecessary details from the user
 - **Composition** *has-a* relationship
 - **Inheritance** *is-type-of* relationship, it can use the functions from other objects